Advanced Research Institute (ARI) in Aging and Mental Health

 The Advanced Research Institute (ARI) is a national program designed to help junior faculty and other early-stage investigators in aging and mental health transition into independent scientists (i.e., R01–level funding).

 The two-year program matches participants with an external mentor, supports an annual retreat, and offers other career development resources.
-ARI is supported by an NIMH grant to Dartmouth (R25 MH119050; PI: M Bruce).
+ARI is supported by an NIMH grant (R25 MH119050; MPI: H. Aizenstein, J.A.
+Sirey).

 Research Career Institute in the Mental Health of Aging (CIMA)